Projects

 Deception in Multi-Agent Systems

-In this contexnt, a key area of my research is the emergence of deceptive strategies in multi-agent systems.
-I investigate how and why agents develop deceptive behaviours and the implications of these behaviours for the stability and efficiency of multi-agent interactions.
-In addition, my work also explains how anti-social behaviours arise from deceptive environement.
+In this context, a key area of my research is the emergence of deceptive strategies in multi-agent systems.
+I investigate how and why agents develop deceptive behaviors and the implications of these behaviors for the stability and efficiency of multi-agent interactions.
+In addition, my work also explains how anti-social behaviors arise from deceptive environments.
 Lastly, I propose a model-free solution to cope with deceptive opponents with bounded computational resources.

 Relevant Papers: